 Some issues have a huge number of opinions surrounding them; you cannot include them all.
 Using too many will confuse the reader and make a conclusion difficult.
 Also, you won’t have the word limit to include everything you discover.
 Ask yourself if you have considered the most relevant viewpoints.
 Working through your discovered material, you can determine what to include based on appropriateness.
 It can become overwhelming, but there is plenty of help out there.

-Where to Find Your Evidence
+Where to Find your Evidence

 Much of your research will be done online.
 But you should not disregard relevant books and other print sources, some of which are also online.
 There is also television and video to consider, and depending on the subject, you can ask family members and friends.
-Variety in your research shows you have really made the effort to cover all bases.
+Variety in your research shows you have really made an effort to cover all bases.

 Always consider the credibility of any source you use, and always note where you found it.
 You will need this information to complete your bibliography.
-When you feel you have enough material, and researching has given you a richer understanding of the subject, you can start writing.
+When you feel you have enough material and researching has given you a richer understanding of the subject, you can start writing.

-Writing Your Discursive Essay
+Writing your Discursive Essay

 The first thing to write is an outline; think of it as a framework.
 You are going to fill this framework with good material.
 Remember that every word you put into it will have to justify its inclusion.
-For a discursive essay, the structure will likely follow the usual format of title, introduction, main body, conclusion, followed by a reference section.
+For a discursive essay, the structure will likely follow the usual format of title, introduction, main body, and conclusion, followed by a reference section.

 Help the Reader Right from the Start

 From the introduction, the reader should understand where the essay is going; it should not be a mystery tour.
 This is especially important if the subject is very broad.
-You can state your position on the subject in the introduction but it is not necessary.
+You can state your position on the subject in the introduction, but it is not necessary.